-Pumpsie Green, First Black Player On The Boston Red Sox, Dies At 85
+Pumpsie Green, 1st Black Player On The Boston Red Sox, Dies At 85

 Elijah "Pumpsie" Green was the first black player on the Boston Red Sox, the last Major League Baseball team to integrate.
 He died on Wednesday at the age of 85.